 2.12.
 Income-Producing Properties in the U.S. Segment

-2001 marked the beginning of the Azrieli Group's diversification of its investments in income-producing real estate overseas.
-In recent years the Group has expanded its activity significantly through the acquisition of office buildings in Houston and in Austin, Texas.
+2001 marked the beginning of Azrieli Group's diversification of its investments in income-producing real estate overseas through the acquisition of office buildings in Houston and in Austin, Texas.